ShoryuKyzan/openvr/README.md

 ## Controls

+* Switching device controlled by keyboard
+  * Control+1 - HMD.
+It is enabled by default
+  * Control+2 - Left controller
+  * Control+3 - Right controller
+  * These are the controls even if one of the 2 drivers are not installed or enabled
 * WASD to move in the X/Z plane
 * Q/E to move up/down the Y plane
 * R to reset.